12 minute read

 1. I like make my hard drives sweat by installing all the things.
 At the time of publishing, this installs nearly 9GB of software, but I don’t like installing tools mid-engagement.
 Based on your circumstances, make your own metapackage choice.

 I like to use terminator to interact with the command line.
 Additionally, I will add a “professional” profile that I can quickly change to when I need to collect screenshots for a professional report.
-There are various reasons for this, but in my 2023 experience people print things more than we thought they would back in 2003 and printing a black terminal can chew up a lot of ink.
+There are various reasons for this but people print things more than we thought they would 20 years ago, especially in government, and printing a black terminal looks awful and can chew up a lot of ink.
+You also don’t want to screen capture terminals with any sort of transparency as, in the best case scenario, it can be distracting look at and, at worst, your best screenshot may inadvertently have sensitive data displaying behind it and you don’t notice until the engagement window has passed.

 1. sudo apt install terminator

 2. Open a Terminator session.
-Right click on the in the main window and select Preferences.
+Right click in the main window and select Preferences.

 3. In the Global tab, select the checkbox for “Re-use profiles for new terminals.”